krisp

 Phonetic transcription may struggle to represent non-standard or informal speech sounds, such as those found in everyday speech, slang, or rapid speech patterns.

-These variations may not have standardized symbols in the IPA, making it difficult to accurately transcribe them.
+These variations may not have standardized symbols in the IPA, making it difficult to transcribe them accurately.

 Phonetic transcription is a specialized skill, and the symbols used may not be intuitive for individuals not trained in linguistics.
 This can make transcriptions inaccessible to the general public and limit their usefulness in educational contexts.